-The responses given to the seventh question show that half of the respondents consider that 'the general abuse of public resources' was very common; only 10% think that the public resources are not abused at all.
+Pursuant to the responses for the seventh question, 64% of the respondents consider that 'the general abuse of public resources' was 'very common'; only 10% think that the public resources are not abused 'at all'.

-The eighth question was formulated to identify among which groups corruption was most common.
-According to 44% of the respondents, corruption is 'very common' among politicians, while 41% shared the view that it is 'very common' among political parties.
+The eighth question is a question that we formulated to identify among which groups corruption is most common.
+According to 58% of the respondents, corruption is 'very common' among politicians, while 54% shared the view that it was 'very common' among political parties.
 Therefore, it can be said that surveyees did not see much difference between political institutions and individuals.

-We found out that a considerable difference appeared when respondents were given the chance to make a distinction between 'high level' and 'low level' civil servants: 38% of those surveyed said corruption was 'very common' among 'high level' civil servants while only 22% said it was 'very common' among 'low level' civil servants.
+We found out that a considerable difference appeared when respondents were given the chance to make a distinction between 'high level' and 'low level' civil servants: 46% of those surveyed said corruption was 'very common' among 'high level' civil servants while only 31% said it was 'very common' among 'low level' civil servants.